Obama announces $4 billion in India investment and lending deals

-NEW DELHI U.S. President Barack Obama on Monday announced $4 billion in government-backed investments and lending to India, as he sought to scale up a trade relationship he said was "defined by so much untapped potential".
+NEW DELHI U.S. President Barack Obama on Monday announced $4 billion (2.66 billion pounds) in government-backed investments and lending to India, as he sought to scale up a trade relationship he said was "defined by so much untapped potential".

 At a CEO summit hosted by Prime Minister Narendra Modi in New Delhi, Obama said that U.S. Export-Import Bank would finance $1 billion in exports of 'Made-in-America' products.